-Guaranteeing full control over property, health, education, training, information, inheritance, credit, technology and opportunity

-4.3 | Measures for Social Inclusion

-The government has taken several initiatives for those women who are in need of financial and other types of assistance under the social safety net schemes.
-Support like household level asset accumulation. training, micro-enterprise development and employment are offered under these schemes.
-Under the Vulnerable Development (VGD) Group program. substantial program for the development of vulnerable community who lives below the poverty line, the government has assisted 750,000 women in the two-year circle of 2015-2017.
+4.1 | Measures to Prevent Violence Against Women Prime Minister Sheikh Hasina and her government have been strengthening the country's policies and legislative framework to ensure women's rights and combat violence against women.
+Her government first initiated the concept of gender responsive budget in the 2009-10 fiscal year.
+Fourty-three ministries adopted gender responsive budget in 2011-12.
+The government passed the Domestic Violence (Prevention and Protection) Act 2010, which was the first recognition of the problem of domestic violence in Bangladesh by the State.
+Later in 2013.
+The Domestic Violence (Prevention and Protection) Rules was passed for ensuring proper implementation of the act.
+Child Marriage Control Act, 2013, the latest amendment to this act has been approved by Cabinet which provides for strict punishments for marriage of girls below the age of 18.
+Her government has also enacted the Human Trafficking Deterrence and Suppression Act 2012.
+This Act complying with the International standards stressed on the protection of the rights of the victims of human trafficking and ensuring safe migration.
+A National Helpline Center for violence against children and women has been established to provide support to any women and their families.
+Women can get necessary information and support by calling the 24-hour Helpline Number 109.
+Another call centre 333 also provide service in cases of eve-teasing, early marriage, dowry releted incidents.
+One Stop Crisis Centre operates in 8 medical college hospital to give medical, legal and police assistance to women victims of violence.
+There is also a Trauma Counseling Centre.
+Guaranteeing full control over property, health, education, training, information, inheritance, credit, technology and opportunity 4.2 | Measures for Social Inclusion The government has taken several initiatives for those women who are in need of financial and other types of assistance under the social safety net schemes.
+Support like household level asset accumulation. training. micro-enterprise development and employment are offered under these schemes.
+Under the Vulnerable Group Development (VGD) program. a substantial program for the development of vulnerable community who lives below the poverty line, the government has assisted 750,000 women in the two-year cyrcle of 2015-2017.
 Extensive social safety net programmes have also been undertaken to provide various kinds of allowances, such as destitute women allowance, maternity and lactating mother allowance, disabled women allowance, divorced women allowance, etc. Widowed, deserted and destitute women receive monthly allowance; currently the amount is Tk.
 600 (more than \$ 7) each month.
-More than 1.15 million women received \$ 86 million from this scheme in 2017.
-Another \$ 37.5 million was distributed among .5 million poor pregnant women as maternity allowance during same period.
-Enhanced participation and livelihood of rural poor women is a priority programme of the government implemented through the "One House.
-One Farm Project". which gives priority to female households in every village.
+More than 1.26 million women received \$ 90 million from this scheme in 2017.
+Another \$ 37.5 million was distributed among .6 million poor pregnant women as maternity allowance during same period.
+Enhanced participation and livelihood of rural poor women is a priority programme of the government implemented through the "One House, One Farm Project", which gives priority to female households in every village.
 Government has revised the 'One House One Farm' project for the 3rd time which was introduced back in 2009.
-Its coverage extended to some 40,950 wards, under 4,550 unions of 490 sub-districts in all the 64 districts.
-Government raised the number of recipients of widow, deserted and oppressed women allowance to 1.27 million and maternity allowance to .6 million during 2017-18.
+Its coverage extended to some 40,950 wards, under 4,550 unions of 490 sub-districts in all the 64 districts